uc-cdis/data-portal/docs/portal_config.md

       "text": "This is a generic Gen3 data commons.", // optional; text on the login page "contact": "If you have any questions about access or the registration process, please contact ", // optional; text for the contact section of the login page
-      "email": "support@datacommons.io", // optional; email for contact "image": "gene" // optional; images displayed on the login page "hideNavLink": false// optional default false; hide login link in main naviagion },
+      "email": "support@datacommons.io", // optional; email for contact "image": "gene", // optional; images displayed on the login page "hideNavLink": false// optional default false; hide login link in main naviagion },
    "systemUse" : { // optional; will show a Use Message in a popup, to inform users of the use policy of the commons.
 It will display a message which requires acceptance before a user can use the site.
-      "systemUseTitle" : "", // required; Title of the popup dialog "systemUseText" : [""] // required; Message to show in a popup which is used to notify the user of site policy and use restrictions
+      "systemUseTitle" : "", // required; Title of the popup dialog "systemUseText" : [""], // required; Message to show in a popup which is used to notify the user of site policy and use restrictions
-      "expireUseMsgDays" : 0, // optional; the number of days to keep cookie once the "Accept" button is clicked, the default is 0 which sets the cookie to be a browser session cookie
+      "expireUseMsgDays": 0, // optional; the number of days to keep cookie once the "Accept" button is clicked, the default is 0 which sets the cookie to be a browser session cookie
       "showOnlyOnLogin" : false, // optional; if set to true, the USe Message will only be shown after a success login },
     "footer": {